Serengeti National Park Family Safaris 160

 Serengeti meaning an 'extended place' is undoubtedly the best-known wildlife sanctuary in the world, unequalled for its natural beauty and scientific value.
 With more than two million wildebeest, half a million Thomson's gazelle, and a quarter of a million zebra, it has the greatest concentration of plains game in Africa

 With more than two million wildebeasts, half a million Thomson's gazelle, and a quarter of a million zebra, it has the greatest concentration of plains game in Africa.
-The wildebeest and zebra moreover form the star cast of a unique spectacular - the annual Serengeti migration.
+The wildebeest and zebra are the main attraction of this unique spectacle, the annual Serengeti Migration.
 Although not confined to a specific time, the migrations tend to occur around May or early June.
 So strong is the ancient instinct to move that no drought, gorge or crocodile infested river can hold the huge herds back.

-A unique combination of diverse habitats enables it to support more than 30 species of large harbivores and nearly 500 species of birds.
-Its landscape, originally formed by volcanic activity, has been sculptured by the concerted action of wind, rain and sun.
+The diversity in the habitat enables it to accommodate upwards of 30 species of large herbivores and nearly 500 species of birds.
+The landscape which is formed due to volcanic activity has been sculptured by the combined action of wind, rain, and sun.

-It now varies from open grass plains in the south, savannah with scattered acacia trees in the centre, hilly, wooded grassland in the north, to extensive woodland and black clay plains to the west.
-Small rivers, lakes and swamps are scattered throughout.
-In the south-east rise the great volcanic massifs and craters of the Ngorongoro Highlands.
-Each area has its own particular atmosphere and wildlife.
+The variety is evident with open grass plains in the south, wooded grassland in the north, savannah dotted with acacia trees in the middle, extensive woodland and black clay in the west.
+Water bodies like rivers, lakes, swamps are scattered throughout.
+In the south-eastern section, Ngorongoro Highlands and its great volcanic massifs and craters are seen.
+Each area is characterized by its own atmosphere and wildlife.

 With 14 700km² of rolling plains are covered by long and short savannah grasses and continue to serve as the home of over 35 species of plains mammals.
 Over 3 million animals coexist in the park, making it famous for its incredible variety of wildlife. <i>These include</i>: Patterson's eland, Klipspringer, Dik-dik, impala, Zebra, gazelles, water, bush and reed buck, topi, kongoni, cotton's oribi, grey bush duiker, roan antelope buffalo, and wildebeest.
 The annual wildebeest migration sees the hundreds of huge herds of herbivores moving in a circular, clockwise direction between the Serengeti's Western Corridor and Kenya's Masai Mara Game Reserve.